Azure/GPT-RAG/README.md

 **1.1) Option 1: With public network**

+You can do it by clicking on the following button

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fazure%2Fgpt-rag%2Fmain%2Finfra%2Fmain.json)

-or by installing [Azure Developer CLI (azd)](https://aka.ms/azure-dev/install) and executing the following lines in terminal
+or by using [Azure Developer CLI (azd)](https://aka.ms/azure-dev/install) executing the following lines in terminal

 ```
 azd auth login